Integrate AWS S3 with NestJS for private and public files storage

 npm install -D @types/multer

-package is used to generate the unique key for the object whereas @types/multer
+Also uuid package is used to generate the unique key for the object whereas @types/multer is used to provide the types for the File object.

-which will be handling the document management system operations.
+Create a new module called dms which will be handling the document management system operations.

 npx nest g module dms